Geometric Error of Finite Volume Schemes for Conservation Laws on Evolving Surfaces: The Finite Volume Schemes

 \section{The Finite Volume Schemes}

 This section is devoted to the construction of a family of triangulations $\T(t)$ of the surfaces suitably linked to polyhedral approximations $\Gamma_h(t)$ of the surfaces.
 Afterwards we will recall the definition of a finite volume scheme on $\T(t)$ which was considered in the hitherto error analysis and define a finite volume scheme on $\Gamma_h(t)$ which is an algorithm only relying on easily computable quantities.
+We would like to point out that our finite volume scheme is applicable to closed, smooth hypersurfaces of arbitrary geometry, which additionally may evolve in time.
+In the case of simpler geometries of special interest, e.g. considering conservation laws on $\mathbb{S}^2$, one can make use of the additional structures.
+In \cite{BFL09} for instance, studying scalar conservation laws on $\mathbb S^2$, the special structure of this setting is exploited by considering a longitude-latitude grid which allows the exact computation of cell areas and edge lengths and the design of a Godunov-type finite volume scheme based on the dimension-wise solution of one-dimensional Riemann problems for a class of analytic flux functions.
+Additionally, the finite volume scheme in \cite{BFL09} is geometry-compatible in the sense that for a divergence-free flux the numerical fluxes are (discretely) divergence-free, as well.
+Other approaches employing the special knowledge available for the sphere include logically rectangular grids developed in \cite{CHL06} and grids in which all edges are geodesic arcs in \cite{Gir06}.

-We mention that our triangulation as well as the definition of the finite volume scheme on $\Gamma_h$ is in the same spirit as the one Lenz et al. \cite{LNR11} used for the diffusion equation on evolving surfaces.
+We mention that our triangulation as well as the definition of the finite volume scheme on $\Gamma_h$ is in the same spirit as the one from \cite{LNR11} which was developped for the diffusion equation on evolving surfaces.